Eastern Slovak Flat: Division

+Geography

 The plain is mostly covered by loess, river sediment, loess clays and sands.
 The plain is punctuated with volcanic formations, such as Chlmecké kopce or Tarbucka.

 Important rivers are Bodrog and its tributaries Ondava, Laborec, Latorica, Uh, and Topľa.
 A system of protective dikes and drainage canals has been built, because the Bodrog tributaries had often caused floods.
 Subterranean water supplies can be found here.
 Cold sulphur and hydrogen acidulous waters are used at the Sobrance health resort.
 Many meadows can be found in the flat.